 To the person who told my friend “I thought Vietnam is a war, not a country” — this piece is for you.

-Since I’ve been watching films, casually and critically, I’ve been waiting for a film to end the trope “Vietnam means War.”
+Ever since I’ve been watching films, casually and critically, I’ve been waiting for a film to end the trope “Vietnam means War.”
 In passing and in depth; in grounded and fictional settings; as a character’s building block or their definer; if not subplot then plot.
 Through constant reinforcement, cinema ensures the “No” answer to the following questions:

 Can my birth country be more than ravaged jungles and settlements?